What is a Recreational Therapist or Therapeutic Recreation Specialist?

 San Jose State University, San Jose, CA 408-924-3000

 The Bay Area Therapeutic Recreation Association is excited to provide the opportunity for student members to receive an annual BATRA Scholarship.
 This program recognizes outstanding personal commitment to the field.
 BATRA believes the future of our field depends on the continuing growth of students.
 We hope that future scholarship recipients prove this belief by continuing on to achieve even greater heights.
 Basic Info: Two recipients are chosen annually to receive $1,000 and a free conference registration.
 This scholarship is a “working scholarship”.
 Upon acceptance, students must assist with The Board in various aspects of implementing a conference.
 This scholarship is available to undergraduate and graduate members of BATRA who will be enrolled in a therapeutic recreation program during the conference year.
 You must be able to attend a BATRA Conference.
-Applications are due July 1st, 2017.
+Submit applications to firstname.lastname@example.org.

 National Counsel Therapeutic Recreation Certification